PsychicPlatypus/WARGAME-project/README.md

 ```
 $ make test
 ```
 * Make test will run all test files and make coverage test.
-Coverage results will be generated to a html report.
+Coverage results will be generated to a html report and can be found htmlcov/ directory.

 ## Generating documentation